openeuler-mirror/stratovirt/docs/config_guidebook.md

 Note: 1.
 Only one client can be connected at the same time.
 Follow-up clients connections will result in failure.
 2. TLS encrypted transmission can be configured separately, but authentication must be used together with encryption.

+Please see the [4.
+Build with features](docs/build_guide.md) if you want to enable VNC.

 ### 2.17 Virtio-fs
 Virtio-fs is a shared file system that lets virtual machines access a directory tree on the host.
 Unlike existing approaches, it is designed to offer local file system semantics and performance.